hoddmimes/ICEMail/README.md

 **[Just Google pros/cons](https://www.google.com/search?q=why+should+you+run+your+own+mail+server&oq=why+should+you+run+your+own+mail+server)**

 _Personally, I have hosted my own mail server for over 20 years.
-It started off as a fun and interesting project, and it has continued for no particular reason! 😊 However, it hasn't always been enjoyable or intriguing.
+It started off as a fun and interesting project, and it has continued for no particular reason! 😊 However, it hasn't always been enjoyable or appealing.
-For me this project was about learning a little bit more about how different mail components are interconnected and just have anything to do on my so called, infinite vaccation_.
+For me this project was about learning a little bit more about how different mail components are interconnected and just to have something to do on my so called, infinite vacation_.